xzluo97/MvMM-RegNet/README.md

 ## Citation

-If you found the repository useful, please cite our work.
+If you found the repository useful, please cite our work as below:

 ```
 @article{Luo2020MvMMRegNetAN,